landonrichard/LRVault/Neural Networks/Programming An Evolving Neural Network.md

 L2 - `[1,2,3,4,5]`
 L3 - `[1,2]`

-The array of layers is then wrapped into a matr
+The array of layers is then wrapped into a matrix.